michaelkoss/stackedits/Agile Estimation and Planning.md

 ## Problems with the Traditional Approach

-### Estimation
+### Estimation is hard and inaccurate
-- is hard and inaccurate...we are not good at it
+- we are not good at it
 	- optimists and pessimists..waste time arguing
 	- time spent estimating does not generate more accuracy
 	- software is ambiguous